modulocity/automationstationgame.com/_posts/devlog-22.md

 ## Storage

 In [devlog #19](/blog/devlog-19), I showed off two new storage buildings that I added to the game.
 The **Chest** is able to receive and send items via connected conveyor belts, making it easy to create in-line buffers of items:

 <video width="100%" autoplay="autoplay" loop="true" muted>
   <source src="https://i.imgur.com/QwkYAzu.mp4" type="video/mp4" />
 </video>

-The **Hopper** is a building that can stack on top of other buildings, dropping items into them one at at ime.
+The **Hopper** is a building that can stack on top of other buildings, dropping items into them one at a time.

 <video width="100%" autoplay="autoplay" loop="true" muted>
   <source src="https://i.imgur.com/2X3Hfyi.mp4" type="video/mp4" />